Things to do in Nice: The 15 Best places to visit and highlights

 - Visit the Villefranche old town, its port, its pretty beach, the magnificent St-Elmo citadel and its free mini-museums.

 - As it will certainly be lunchtime, you can eat in one of the seaside restaurants or in the old town.

 - Then, I recommend that you climb up the hill of Mont Boron, a very beautiful pine forest with many amazing viewpoints on Nice on one side, and on the bay of Villefranche on the other.

 - From Villefranche-sur-Mer, start by going to l’escalier de verre ( Google map link – Glass stairs, it’s just a name, it’s not made of glass!), about 15 minutes walk.

-- Then go to the Fort of Mont Alban, for the great view on the bay of Villefranche, then turn back to the southern part of Mont Boron, which overlooks Nice.
+- Then go to the Fort of Mont Alban, for the great view over the bay of Villefranche, then turn back to the southern part of Mont Boron, which overlooks Nice.